NOTE: Not all features are included in all packages. Please contact firstname.lastname@example.org for more information.

 These databases can then be explored using the Cohort Browser.
 Scientists can filter the set of samples by any field within the dataset and save these filtered samples as cohort objects.
 These cohort objects can be shared with other scientists and also can be used as inputs to analysis apps to perform such tasks as calculating allele frequencies or performing a GWAS analysis.

-First find a database object in your project by adding a class filter and selecting option 'Database'.
-Next select a database and click Explore Data to launch the Cohort Browser.
+First find a dataset (record object with Dataset type) in your project by adding a types filter and selecting option 'Dataset'.
+Next select a dataset and click Explore Data to launch the Cohort Browser.

 Your dataset will start with a default view that may or may not contain some database fields presented as charts.